Shubhisri20/Health-Guard-Multiple-Disease-Pridiction-System/README.md

-Multiple Disease Prediction System using Machine Learning
+Multiple Disease Prediction System using Machine Learning:

-Overview
+Overview:

 The Multiple Disease Prediction System is a machine learning-based application designed to predict the likelihood of various diseases, such as diabetes, heart disease, and more.
 By analyzing user-provided health data, the system can provide predictions that may assist in early diagnosis and prompt medical attention.

-Features
+Features:

 Multi-Disease Prediction: Supports the prediction of multiple diseases using a single platform.